 Third-party claims of intellectual property infringement may be costly and time consuming, and may delay or harm our drug discovery and development efforts.
-We are currently involved in an opposition proceeding involving a granted European patent of one of our potential competitors, as well as an invalidity proceeding involving a granted Japanese patent of one of our potential competitors.

 Our commercial success depends in part on our avoiding infringement of the patents and proprietary rights of third parties.
 The pharmaceutical and biotechnology industries are characterized by extensive litigation over patent and other intellectual property rights.
 We may become a party to, or threatened with, future adversarial litigation or other proceedings regarding intellectual property rights with respect to our drug candidates.
 As the pharmaceutical and biotechnology industries expand and more patents are issued, the risk increases that our drug candidates may give rise to claims of infringement of the patent rights of others.